 “We know from our history that no matter how many times we make forward steps, there will always be someone out there looking to move us back,” said Rep. Jim Clyburn (D-South Carolina) on the steps of the Lincoln Memorial during a September 15 press conference.
 Clyburn is the third-ranking House Democrat and a prominent member of the Congressional Black Caucus.
 “We hear it all around us today.
 They aren’t just dog whistles.
 These people have now begun to make howling noises of wolves.
 We know who they are.
 We know what they stand for.
 We came here today to say to each and every one of them that we are not — will not — be moved.”

 Clyburn noted that not only was the VRA passed 50 years ago, but many other social programs — including education initiatives under Head Start, the elimination of federal immigration quotas and Medicare — were also all adopted in 1965.
 The congressman argued that these programs, too, still need protection in 2015.

-Thousands of people have participated, relay-style, in the march’s route through Alabama, Georgia, South Carolina, North Carolina and Virginia during the past month and a half before it ended this week in Washington, DC.
-Presidential candidate and Independent Vermont Sen. Bernie Sanders was among those who joined the march on September 15, during its last stretch from the Arlington Memorial Bridge to the Lincoln Memorial.
+Thousands of people have participated, relay-style, in the march’s route through Alabama, Georgia, South Carolina, North Carolina and Virginia during the past month and a half before it ended this week in Washington, D.C.
+Presidential candidate and Sen. Bernie Sanders (I-Vermont) was among those who joined the march on September 15 during its last stretch from the Arlington Memorial Bridge to the Lincoln Memorial.

 NAACP President Cornell William Brooks has been walking with the marchers about five days a week since they set out from Selma on August 1.
 “It’s not enough for us to be bystanders and spectators to our history, which is happening now.
 You can’t go into the theater and see Selma, or download it on Netflix, without paying attention to the Selma moment happening now,” Brooks told Truthout, while walking through Virginia earlier in September.